PhD, Johns Hopkins University, 1972

 HOW IT ALL BEGAN WITH THE CHICKENS 2009 http://www.jhu.edu/jhumag/0609web/farm.html

-SPECIAL NEWS: In September 2016 my book, AIMING FOR THE HEART wase published by JHU Press.
+SPECIAL NEWS: In September 2016 my book, CHICKENIZING FARMS AND FOOD, was published by JHU Press.
 This tells how I got involved with studying antimicrobial resistance in agriculture, contests with government and industry, new discoveries in the lab and field, and proposes solutions to the way we feed ourselves in the 21st century.